-The crews appearing in the polished catalogs of the J. Crew Group are far from motley.
-The retailer is known for its preppy fashions, including jeans, khakis, and other basic (but pricey) items sold to young professionals through its catalogs, websites, and 450 retail and factory stores in the US and Canada under the J. Crew, crewcuts (for kids), and Madewell banners.
+The crews appearing in the glossy pages of J. Crew catalogs are far from motley.
+The retailer is known for its preppy fashions, including jeans, khakis, and other basic (but pricey) items sold to young professionals through its catalogs, websites, and some 465 retail and factory stores in the US, Canada, and now London under the J. Crew, crewcuts (for kids), and Madewell banners.
 Madewell is a women's-only collection of hip, casual clothes.
 CEO Millard "Mickey" Drexler, recruited from The Gap to revive J. Crew's ailing fortunes, has led a renaissance at the firm, capped by a public offering in 2006.
 J. Crew was taken private in 2011 by TPG Capital and Leonard Green & Partners.

 Change in Company Type

 TPG Capital and Leonard Green & Partners (LGP) bought J. Crew in March 2011 in a deal valued at about $3.1 billion, including the assumption of $1.6 billion in debt.
 They retained Drexler, who owns nearly 10% of the business.
 (TPG and LGP own the rest.)
 The buyout sparked numerous shareholder lawsuits, which were settled in September 2011 when investors, upset about the deal's mechanics, agreed to a $16 million settlement.
 Some investors accused Drexler of using the deal to enrich and entrench himself at their expense.
-The company is exploring going public again in 2014.
+Amid strong sales growth, the company is exploring going public again in 2014.

-New York-based J. Crew has stores in about 45 states and the District of Columbia.
+New York-based J. Crew has stores in 44 states and the District of Columbia.
 The US market accounts for essentially all of the retailer's sales.
-Beyond the US, it operates about a half a dozen stores in three Canadian provinces: Alberta, British Columbia, and Ontario.
+Beyond the US, it operates a dozen stores in three Canadian provinces: Alberta, British Columbia, and Ontario, and three in London.
 J. Crew launched its e-commerce site to over 100 countries in 2012 and is looking overseas for brick-and-mortar locations.

 Sales and Marketing

 The retailer relies on the J. Crew catalog as the primary vehicle for marketing and advertising.
 The catalog, which drives in-store as well as direct sales, utilizes high-quality photography and art direction, to burnish the J. Crew brand.
 Beyond the book, the company relies on online, print, and outdoor advertising.
-Catalog costs totaled about $44.5 million in fiscal 2013 (ended January), and other advertising costs amounted to about $39.1 million.
+Catalog costs totaled about $51.6 million in fiscal 2014 (ended January), up from $44.5 million the prior year.
 The retailer also offers a private-label credit card that accounts for about 16% of its total net sales.
 The chain's customers are affluent, college-educated, professional and style-conscious women and men.

 To continue to grow sales, J. Crew is focusing on expanding its direct and retail store businesses internationally.
-The chain opened its first stores in Canada in 2011 and is eying markets in Asia and Europe for store growth.
-It's also adding stores at home, with the Madewell chain adding more than 20 shops since 2012.
+The chain opened its first J. Crew stores in London in fall 2013 and is looking to expand to other countries in Europe and Asia.
+It entered the Canadian market in 2011.
+It's also adding stores at home, adding 50 locations in fiscal 2014.
 For the price-sensitive shopper, J. Crew is growing its factory store operation.
 J. Crew Factory stores are located primarily in large outlet malls and sell a specific line of merchandise tailored after products sold in the previous season at J. Crew retail stores and online.